 Social innovation is doing something different with what we know for the benefit of our society.
 Strategic Foresight and Design are the process of seeing and creating those different things.
 Systems thinking is a means of contemplating the interconnections between things that constrain, facilitate and enable broad-based change.
 Evaluation is a systematic and often participatory process of gathering and distributing feedback to support all three of these.
 Sense-making is when we mindfully devote ourselves to understanding what the meaning of all of this is for each context in which we learn, live and grow.

 Most of the resources listed are intended to be accessible to educated readers at different levels.
-I see much value in those that are directed at the public rather than academics: it forces writers to be clear and often encourages a level of integration across fields that purely academic works do not.
-I try to update these regularly.
+I see much value in those made available to wide audiences rather than just academics: it forces writers to be clear and often encourages a level of integration across fields that purely academic works do not.
+I try to update these regularly, however note that not all ‘new’ references are good and many older ones are here because they simply are better.

 Resources for “Censemaking”